ankushnag007/alarm_clock/README.md

 # alarmclock
-implemented does use object-oriented programming (OOP) principles in JavaScript effectively
+implemented code does use object-oriented programming (OOP) principles in JavaScript effectively

 Set an Alarm: